-Schedule A to Bylaw 10-932 - To Adopt a Workplace Harassment Policy
+Schedule A to Bylaw 10-932, as amended by By-law 17-1337

+Municipality of Temagami Workplace Harassment Policy

 1 ANTI-HARASSMENT POLICY STATEMENT

 1.1 Our commitment

 At the Municipality of Temagami, we are committed to providing a safe and respectful work environment for all Council, staff and members of the public.
 No one, whether a manager, an employee, a volunteer, a contractor, or a member of the public, has to put up with harassment at the Municipality of Temagami, for any reason, at any time.
 And no one has the right to harass anyone else, at work or in any situation related to employment.
 This policy is one step toward ensuring that our workplace is a comfortable place for all of us.